-Hawaii Behavioral Health (HBH) is the leading regional resource for high quality community-based educational, social, and behavioral health services for children, adolescents, and families throughout the State of Hawaii.
+Hawaii Behavioral Health (HBH) is the leading regional provider resource for high quality community-based educational, social, and behavioral health services for children, adolescents, and families throughout the State of Hawaii.

 SUMMARY OF DUTIES